Using your bins

-Waste collection in the Region of Peel has changed to a bi-weekly alternating schedule for garbage and recycling collection.
+Peel Region follows a bi-weekly alternating schedule for garbage and recycling collection.

-- Garbage, recycling and organics are now collected by automated collection vehicles in most areas in Peel.
+- Recycling, garbage and organics are collected by automated collection trucks in most areas of Peel.

 - Unlimited amounts of recycling and organics are accepted at the curb.

 - Extra garbage must be tagged except during exemption periods.

 - Recyclables must be in a bin or in clear or blue transparent recycling bags.
 Recyclables placed at the curb in blue or grey boxes will not be collected.